Legendandy/ROMA-VPS-Guide-How-to-Tunnel-ROMA-Localhost-Frontend-to-a-Public-URL/README.md

 <img width="3437" height="1312" alt="roma3" src="https://github.com/user-attachments/assets/d98ccb16-a900-4b0d-82a1-5cfa2cf7492b" />

-Share with your close friends or complete stranger, but be wary of rate limiting.
+Share with your close friends or strangers, but be wary of rate limiting.

 You can now close your vps, and start testing ROMA.